chunhualiao/FAROS/README.md

 ```

 Seeing the big difference (slowing down of the OpenMP version compared to the sequential version),
-the next step is to investigate the diff information of two versions for compiler remarks for Passed optimizations.
+the next step is to investigate the diff information of the two versions for compiler remarks for Passed optimizations.

 Within reports/srad/html-seq-omp-passed, there are
 * index.html  : index of all compiler remarks for passed optimizations